The Basics of Personal Injury

 Your Injuries May Not Be As Minor As You Thought

-Some people are unsure if their injury is serious enough to hire a lawyer for injuries that seem relatively minor.
-For example, if you get into a car accident and you bruise your arm and suffer a few scrapes, you may not feel it is worthwhile to hire a personally injury attorney.
-And if the other driver's insurance company makes you an offer to pay your medical bills and give you a few hundred dollars extra on top of that, it may not be worth the hassle of finding a lawyer to represent you.
+Some people are unsure if their injury is serious enough to hire a lawyer.
+For example, if you get into a car accident and are lucky to walk away with a few bruises and scrapes, you may think that it's not worth it to hire a personal injury attorney.
+The other driver's insurance company may even offer to pay your medical bills and give you a few hundred bucks to settle the claim.
+You may think that it's not worth the hassle of finding a lawyer to represent you.
 But here's a few reasons why you should consider calling The Salameh Law Group, P.A. to represent you and provide a free legal consultation.

 Small Cases vs. Serious Injuries